Background

 Life satisfaction is low in some types of psychopathy.

-Some elements of psychopathy are actually positive adaptations, other and negative adaptations.
+Some elements of psychopathy are actually positive adaptations, others are negative adaptations.

 It is a much more nuanced picture and we need to realize that human beings cannot be captured with a single label, cannot be all bad, all good.